• Skip to primary navigation

 baking steel instructions

-• On a generously floured countertop, stretch the dough into a large thin circle.
-It should be almost translucent in the middle with a thicker crust around the edge.
+• Stretch.
+On a generously floured countertop, hand stretch the pizza dough.
+For a thin crust pizza you're aiming for something about 12-16" across.
+When you hold the dough up, it should be almost translucent in the middle with a thicker crust around the edge.

-• Add any desired toppings, bringing them almost all the way to the edge of the dough.
-Leave about ½" margin around the edge but don't be shy about getting close to the edges.
+• Toppings.
+Add your pizza sauce, cheese, and toppings, bringing them almost all the way to the edge of the dough.
+Leave about ½" margin or bare crust around the edge.

-• Remove the pizza from the oven, slice and serve immediately.
+• Remove the pizza from the oven, add any fresh herbs or other fresh toppings.
+Slice and serve immediately.

 RECIPE NOTES